-Handling your precious metals coins properly will help them retain their numismatic value.
-Leaving marks from your fingers, trying to wipe them clean or dropping them can decrease their value.
-This is important for coins like; proof coins, uncirculated coins and rare coins because they are valued for more than their metal content.
+In our 5 Tips for Handling Coins, we will discuss how handling your precious metals coins will help them retain their numismatic value.
+Leaving marks from your fingers, trying to wipe them clean, or dropping them can decrease their value.
+This is important for coins like; proof coins, uncirculated coins, and rare coins because they are valued for more than their metal content.
 Some coins will be softer than others depending on the alloy of metals used.
 Gold, for example, is very malleable especially when it’s more pure.

 A 2014 1 oz.
 Canadian Gold Howling Wolf is much more prone to damage because it’s made with an astounding .99999 (99.999%) fine gold.
 Being that these are very expensive, you will want to learn the best way to handle them and any coin you purchase.